 The submission list is divided into sections to help you focus your efforts.

 - Summary.
-Shows how many of your students submitted this assignment and the overall class average.
+Shows how many of your students submitted this assignment and the overall class average for posted grades.
 On tablets, you also see a grade distribution graph.

 - Ready to Grade.
 Students submitted this work and you can start grading.